dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 collect2: error: ld returned 1 exit status
 ´´´
 it means, there is no libcudnn.so file in your cuda-cudnn path. just copy your libcudnn.so to your path, like /usr/local/cuda/lib64/

+- Experiment
+yolo family, v3 and v5
+Japan: Japan,InJa, InJaCz
+India: India, InJa, InJaCz
+Czech: Czech, CzJa, InJaCz

+EffDet family, 0 5
+Japan: Japan,InJa, InJaCz
+India: India, InJa, InJaCz
+Czech: Czech, CzJa, InJaCz

+Ensemble using multiple models,

+check NMS